raduiosif/rtab/README.md

 Prerequisites:

 1. Install MONA version 1.4-18 (or later) from https://www.brics.dk/mona/
+    * make sure the 'mona' executable is in $PATH
 2. Java 11.0.1 or later

 To run the examples, type in the local root directory of the repository: